Matthew-Packham/Deep-Learning/README.md

 Collection of my own notes and projects related to Deep Learning.
 Tensorflow | Pytorch
 ## Projects
-* Mini Project: LTSM Model to Predict a Stocks Next Day Close
+* LTSM Model to Predict a Stocks Next Day Close
+* MLP vs CNN for Img Classification on MNIST Dataset

 ## Examples
 * MLP's